 My mindfulness practice of many years informs my work as a therapist.
 I learned that to see clearly, I first needed to slow down, apply a brake before reacting to my emotional urges.
 This practice has been life-changing for me, and continues to teach me every day.
 Mindful awareness practice is not meditation, but rather a tool, much like a camera lens, that can sharpen our view—our sense of what is happening—so that we might be more intentional in how we respond to each moment.

-Additionally, I am trained in ecotherapy, which links our relationship with nature, our surroundings and our place we call home, to psychotherapy.
-I coordinated the Children’s Program at Green Gulch Farm in Marin for the San Francisco Zen Center.
+Additionally, I am trained in ecotherapy, which aims to reconnect humans to nature, our surroundings, our place we call home, through psychotherapy.
+I coordinated the Children’s Program at Green Gulch Farm in Marin for the San Francisco Zen Center, which linked mindfulness to ecology.

 I am Co-founding editor of the Journal of Holistic Psychology.
-An annual print volume in book form that publishes essays and research from the best of holistic-based psychotherapists, educators, and writers.
-The Journal is sponsored by the California Institute of Integral Studies (CIIS).
+A former annual print volume that published essays and research from the best of holistic-based psychotherapists, educators, and writers.
+The Journal was sponsored by the California Institute of Integral Studies (CIIS).

 Among my influences, my beloved dachshund Yum Yum has taught me the power of dog mind; his single-minded pursuit to burrow into a weasel hole perfectly demonstrates both the How and the What skills of DBT Core Mindfulness.